broadinstitute/seqr/deploy/kubernetes/README.md

 The `./servctl` script provides subcommands for deploying and interacting with seqr components, and performing other common development and troubleshooting operations.

  Run `./servctl -h` to see all available subcommands.
-The most commonly used subcommands are:
+The most commonly used ones are:

       deploy-all-and-load  {deployment-target}              # end-to-end deployment - deploys all seqr components and loads reference data + an example project deploy {component-name} {deployment-target}           # deploy one or more components